sriahri/MLProject/README.md

 this is related to the text processing tasks, we might also try to use some RNNs if needed.
 First, all the essays are cleaned, then try converting the words in the essay into tokens, or maybe try creating a sequential network with the words.
 The approach to the problem might vary depending on the trails that are done on the data.

+## Run Instructions
+Run the model_colab.ipynb file on the given dataset in the dataset folder.

+1. Unzip the file in the dataset folder.
+2. Change the path of the dataset present in cells 3, 4 and 14.
+3. Now, run the model_colab.ipynb.

+## Training and Evaluation
+The training might take a couple of hours to complete.
+The evaluation is done on the test dataset that is taken from the original dataset.
+The mean squared error is 0.4389.